Your First GocciaScript Program

 Executive Summary#

-• Familiar syntax — GocciaScript is modern JavaScript minus the quirks; .js files, no transpilation needed
+• Familiar syntax — GocciaScript runs modern ECMAScript syntax with sandbox-first recommended defaults; .js files, no transpilation needed

 • Full walkthrough — Variables, arrow functions, arrays, objects, classes, modules, async/await